Davide-sd/pygasflow/doc/source/index.rst

 * Rayleigh flow
 * Shock wave relations (normal shock, oblique shock, conical shock)

-Depending on the problem at hand, the user can:
+Depending on the problem at hand, you can:

 * use the appropriate :doc:`solver </modules/solvers/index>` which, given a
   parameter (mach number or ratio), computes all other ratios and mach